SB 326 VS SB 721 Deck Inspections

 Scope:

-• Applies to all buildings with three or more multifamily dwelling units.
+• Applies to all buildings with three or more multifamily dwelling units, ensuring the safety of residents in larger residential buildings.

-• Focuses on “Balcony Bills” related to the inspection and maintenance of Exterior Elevated Elements.
+• Primarily focuses on “Balcony Bills” relating to the inspection and maintenance of Exterior Elevated Elements (EEE), such as balconies, decks, and stairways,

 Inspection Requirements: